nemonik/hands-on-DevOps/readme.md

 helloworld-deployment-f767b5b57-4tg62   1/1     Running   0          4m52s   10.42.0.58   toolchain   <none>           <none>
 ```

-One `service` is being managage and `replicatset` is maintaining the specified 1 pod at any given time.
+One `service` is being manage and `replicatset` is maintaining the specified 1 pod at any given time.

 #### 8.12.2.4.
 Test your microservice